ekonomia-tech/lending-subgraph-standard/README.md

 - `Borrow` - Borrow an asset from a protocol.
 - `Repay` - Repay a borrowed asset from a protocol.
 - `Liquidate` - Liquidate a user for profit.

+## Config and Naming of Subgraphs
+- Each Subgraph is located in it's own folder within `/subgraphs`.
+- Each Subgraph must adopt the `schema.graphql` file as the schema.
+This file is essentially the standard, and thus it should be the only one used in this repository.
+However, forks of this repo can create new schemas in each Subgraph folder.
+- Each Subgraph is named by it's best known protocol and version.
+  - For a clear example, let's consider Uniswap.
+We would name the folder `uniswap-v2` and inside of it would be a config file for `sushiswap`, because `sushiswap` is a fork of Uniswap V2.
+- In the `config` folder of each Subgraph, it will contain all forks and networks that exist for a base set of Smart Contracts.
+- Each `config` folder will contain `json` files with the config.
+Then `mustache` can be used in combination with node scripts to deploy all networks and forks of a single Subgraph.
 ## Priority of implementing the Subgraph
 - Events and Counts first - as they are straight forward.
 Test the indexing speed here (and at the next steps).
 - Then do all the required stuff - real asset amounts held by accounts and protocols.